 If you would like to verify this for yourself, refer to Rule 1.7 of the Attorney’s Rules of Professional Conduct.
-A divorce proceeding by definition involves two parties who have a “versus” in between their names in a court pleading.
-Rule 1.7 provides that a client may not waive potential conflicts of interest in such cases.
+A divorce proceeding by definition involves two parties.
+One is a Plaintiff, and one is a Defendant, for example, Jane Doe v.
+John Doe.
+By definition, they are adversarial and the same lawyer cannot represent both.
+Under Rule 1.7, it is impossible for the client to waive the potential conflicts of interest.
 A mediator who undertook to act as an advocate in the same case would be violating important principles of mediator neutrality.
 Or, an attorney who acts as an advocate but then attempts to mediate some point of disagreement, by posing as a neutral, would also be committing a blatant violation of professional ethics.
 In short, there are attorneys who are qualified as mediators and mediators who are qualified as attorneys, but it is absolutely forbidden to act as mediator and attorney in the same case.

 The thought of potentially hiring two professionals in a mediated divorce should not cause distress, however.
 It does not result in duplicate costs.
 Once a mediator helps parties reach agreement, attorneys can then draft the legal documents and take the legal actions to put the agreement into effect, if the parties desire.

 Mentally, a divorcing couple is well served to distinguish between the process of reaching a divorce settlement, versus the process of obtaining a divorce decree.
-Clients who jointly utilize a mediator and then consult with separate attorneys are simply separating out two different professional roles that are easily confused.
+Clients who jointly utilize a mediator and then consult with separate attorneys are simply separating out two different professional roles, in a healthy way.
 The mediator’s role is to help the couple reach a settlement agreement fairly and cost effectively.
 Once the agreement is reached, the court process of achieving a simple, uncontested divorce is the role of the attorney.

-The model of “unbundled services” is one in which the mediator is engaged to help you reach agreement and then the attorney is engaged for the court process of having that agreement made into a court order.
+The model of “unbundled services” is one in which the mediator is engaged to help parties reach agreement, and then the attorney is engaged for the court process of having that agreement made into a court order.
 Paying for these separately costs no more than keeping them lumped together.
 It may, in fact, be more efficient to pay each professional to perform the duty they have particular expertise in.
+However, don’t make the mistake of thinking that the goal is “cheap,” either.
+The mediation process keeps the parties in control of their own settlement, opening possibilities for solutions that no court could order.
+Mediation offers the possibility of far superior outcomes and happier clients in the long term.

 Here’s how it works in my practice.
 When a divorcing couple is using another mediator, I am happy to wear a “lawyer hat” and support their mediation in two ways: